siddharthk6-tech/Wren-DevOps_Task/README.md

 # DevOps Assessment -

-This repository contains solutions for three technical tasks related to DevOps automation, infrastructure provisioning, and Kubernetes diagnostics.
+This repository contains solutions for three technical tasks.

 ---